disrupted/blackd-client/README.md

 blackd
 ```

-or as service using Homebrew on macOS (preferred)
+or as a launchd service using Homebrew on macOS (preferred)

 ```sh
 sudo brew services start black